PADI IDC Theory - Physics

 Back in ancient Greek times, Archimedes said: “a body immersed in a fluid experiences an upthrust equal to the weight of the fluid displaced.”

-But he didn’t need to take PADI IDC Exams on diving physics!
+But he didn’t need to take a PADI Exam

 Test Questions - PADI IDC Physics - displacement